SunRt233/SunRt233/README.md

 ### Hey! 👋

-I am currently pursuing a bachelor's degree in Automation Sciences, as I have a keen interest in studying computer technology.

 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently pursuing a bachelor's degree in Automation Sciences.